nanoporegenomics/napu_wf/README.md

 work for similar or newer nanopore data.
 We are currently planning to release a special version of this pipeline for R10 ONT data.

-The input for end-to-end workflow is a single unmapped bam file with methylation tags produced by Guppy.
-Other workflows can take either unmapped bam or fastq file as input.
+The input for this end-to-end workflow is one or more mapped or unmapped bam files with methylation tags produced by Guppy or fastq file as input.

 Other kinds of input include reference genome and corresponding VNTR annotations (provided in this repository).
+A Shasta assembly fasta file can be provided as input if run separately *in-memory*.

 CARD manuscript data availability